 A word about stress

-A little stress, let's call it pressure, can be a great motivator to get us to focus and get something done.
-However, too much can make us feel overwhelmed and experiencing it for too long can affect our mental and physical health.
+Whilst feeling challenged can be motivating, helping us to focus and get something done; feeling under pressure can make us feel overwhelmed and experiencing it for too long can affect our mental and physical health.

 It's like carrying a backpack